 Your teaching is research-led by staff in our Department of Literature, Film and Theatre Studies.
 It will often be complimented by engagement with invited professional theatre practitioners and guest speakers.
 You also have the option to choose selected modules delivered by our School of Philosophy and Art History.

-We are ranked first for dance, drama and cinematics in the Times Good University Guide 2019 and second in the UK for Drama in the Guardian University Guide 2019.
+We are ranked first for dance, drama and cinematics in the Times Good University Guide 2019 and first in the UK for Drama in the Guardian University Guide 2020.

 Become part of the theatre industry by studying with people who currently work within the industry.
 All staff in the Centre for Theatre Studies are professional theatre-makers as well as leading academics in their individual fields.
 They share a passion for creative and engaging teaching, and will introduce you to ideas and practices informed by their global research interests.